 Book with legal, certified local companies and businesses

 We care deeply about making sure our dollar goes back to the local people so whenever we travel, we make sure to book with 100% local companies.
 Since there are many foreign companies in Costa Rica, competition in tourism is extremely high.
-And in countries like Costa Rica where the average salary is $800 a month but the average rent in Playa Tamarindo is $1000, it’s especially important.
+And in countries like Costa Rica where the average salary is $800 a month, it is especially important.

 Another issue is that the competition is so strong, that many locals resort to being illegal tour operators.
 This is not good for Costa Rica’s tourism because that means they don’t pay taxes, they don’t have insurance and they’re not licensed.
 Many accidents have happened on tours with illegal operators because they offer low prices for a hike that’s currently closed due to dangerous conditions, horseback riding/ATV tours with no helmets or insurance, etc. Please do not book with illegal tour operators for your own safety.

 As travelers, we must keep in mind that we are guests in a country and we need to respect their way of life, traditions and customs.
 Luckily, Costa Rica is a fairly laid back country but they appreciate it when travelers are mindful of their surroundings.

 Learning how to say “hi, please, thank you, how are you” in Spanish can go a long ways.
 Costa Rica is Americanized in many aspects so people have the misconception that everything is in English or should be in English but it is not so.
 Spanish is the official language so don’t expect all Costa Ricans to know English.
 (Learn some basic Spanish here).

 Research a little bit about Costa Rica before you go.
 Some very important things to know are that it’s not an island and they don’t have many similarities to Mexico which are the biggest misconceptions.
 It’s important to educate yourself about the country you’re going to visit.
 (Read more facts about Costa Rica here).